HPC Architecture Explained

 • Heterogeneous computing.
 Combine hardware and software components, like GPUs, FPGAs, and accelerators, to streamline specific computational tasks.

 • Automation.
-Use automated solutions for managing and provisioning system resources.
+Use automated solutions to manage and provision system resources.
 Manual input is the least efficient component in an HPC environment.

 • Collaboration.
 When working on a project that spans multiple organizations, it is vital to preselect collaborative tools, scripts, and data-sharing protocols during the design phase to avoid future incompatibility issues.